Chart Color Schemes

 Neutral Bay - Kirribilli was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Neutral Bay-Kirribilli has a higher cultural diversity than most local areas, with 21.0% of residents speaking a language other than English at home and 39.6% born overseas.
+Neutral Bay-Kirribilli has a higher level of cultural diversity than most local areas, with 21.0% of its residents speaking a language other than English at home and 39.6% born overseas.
 Christianity is the predominant religion in Neutral Bay-Kirribilli, accounting for 44.7% of the population.
-Judaism, however, is slightly overrepresented at 1.1%, compared to 1.0% across Greater Sydney.
+Notably, Judaism is slightly overrepresented compared to Greater Sydney, making up 1.1% of Neutral Bay-Kirribilli's population.

 Frequently Asked Questions - Diversity